midstar/homeassistant_tuya_with_bht-002_support/README.md

 ### Step 4 - Modify the manifest

-The manifest.json file (in tuya directory) needs to include a version key/value pair.
+The manifest.json file (in tuya directory) needs to include a version number.
-Add this key/value.

 It doesn't really matter which version you pick.
-For example:
+For example `"version": "1.0.0"`:

 ```json
 {